-Finishing a Master's degree in Electronic Engineering and Computer Science in the UK, Ben will shortly be starting as a graduate Electronics Design Engineer at STFC RAL Space in Oxford.
-His primary interests are in cubesats and high power rocketry, and developing the electronic systems within.
+Having graduated with Master's degree in Electronic Engineering and Computer Science in the UK, Ben will shortly be starting as an Electronics Design Engineer at UKRI RAL Space in Oxford.
+His primary interests are in cubesats, novel smallsat applications, and high power rocketry, as well as developing the electronic systems within.

 Ben is also a member of staff on the UKSEDS operations and outreach teams, as well as a founding member of The Mars Generation.